turgu1/Chess-InkPlate/doc/INSTALL.md

 $
 ```

 Once the upload is complete, the device will automatically reboot.
-The first task done would be the page location computation for all books present in the SD-Card `books` folder.
-This is a relatively long process that will take between 1 and 3 minutes per book.
-The duration depends on book size and the SD-Card access speed.
-Once the computation is completed, the application will show the list of books present on the device, allowing the user to select a book to read.
+IF everything is ok, it will present the chess board, ready to play a game.

 Some options on the esptool command may have to be modified depending on your computer: